udaan-iitt/editions/2024_Summer/uncharted.md

 title: Uncharted
 category: Poetry
 date: 2024-07-03T08:15:09.293Z
-desc: Two friends in a spaceship want to escape the trap they are in.
+desc: Two friends in a spaceship want to escape the trap that they are in.
 Can they do it?
 thumbnail: images/pexels-fabio-marciano-1332318-2565420-1-.jpg
 authors: Aditya Patil
 starred: false